1m1-github/EVMPlus/README.md

 ### implementation

-1. define +, -, *, /
+1. define DECADD, DECNEG , DECMUL, DECINV
-2. EXP as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
+2. EXP, SIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
-3. LOG2 using a binary algorithm (not LN since LOG2 is much faster)
+3. LOG2 using a binary algorithm (not LN since LOG2 is much faster; Taylor expansion of LN does not converge everywhere)
-2. SIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic

 use big.Int from math/big, a arbitrary precision standard golang lib.